2011 Tunisian Constituent Assembly election: Controversies and violence

-Aridha Chaabia had lists in six electoral districts (8 seats total) voided by the electoral commission on the grounds that it violated election rules by campaigning during the purdah period and because of evidence of foreign funding.
+The Aridha Chaabia had registered lists in multiple districts, but on October 27, the electoral commission voided its list in six electoral districts (where the group had elected eight members) on the grounds that it had violated election rules by campaigning during the purdah period and because of evidence of foreign funding.

 At the first announcement of the disqualification, Tunisian journalists in the electoral commission's media center burst into applause and sang the Tunisian national anthem, demonstrating a general suspicion of the Aridha Chaabia lists.
 In reaction, the party's supporters set fire to the mayor's office and a court in Sidi Bouzid and more than 2,000 protesters congregated outside Ennahda's headquarters in the same town and pelted stones at security forces.
 Hachmi Hamdi then also said that he would withdraw all 19 seats won by the party.
 In reaction to the violence a curfew was imposed from 19:00 on 18 October to 5:00 on 29 October and, though tensions remained, there were no violent incidents reported.

 However, Aridha Chaabia's other list leaders refused to withdraw; consequently Hamdi reverted his decision and also called on the leaders of the nullified lists to appeal against the decision.
 The Administrative Court accepted, on Tuesday, the appeals filed by Aridha in the districts of Sidi Bouzid, Sfax-1, Jendouba, Kasserine and Tataouine.
 Aridha Chaabia thus recovered 7 of its 8 invalidated seats, bringing its total to 26.
 Following this, however, twelve parliament members of Aridha Chaabia resigned from the party and declared themselves independent members.